mp3 Demo - Tschaikowsky - The Nutcracker Suite: Dance Of The Sugar Plum Fairy

 Sporting that new sound: Dyson & Sons Dulcitone (logo).
 Photo: Andreas E. Beurmann

-The Dulcitone delivers - and it does so for all common sample formats, including presets for HAlion®, Kontakt2® (or higher) and EXS24®.
+The Dulcitone delivers - and it does so for all common sample formats, including presets for HAlion®, Kontakt® (full version required) and EXS24® software samplers.

 The sample library contains nearly 1.500 single samples.

-Furthermore, the Dulcitone Celesta sample library contains an essay in German from Professor Andreas E. Beurmann himself, explaining both the historical and musical background of the instrument.
+Furthermore, the Dulcitone Celesta sample library contains an essay in German from collector Andreas Beurmann, explaining the background of the instrument.